hyva-themes/magento2-theme-module/src/view/frontend/templates/page/js/README.FORM_VALIDATION.md

 ### Initialization options

-There is a possibility to customize class names used by validator, by passing object with options as a second argument of `hyva.formValidation`.
+To customize the class names used by validator rules, passing an object with options as a second argument to `hyva.formValidation`.

 ```html
 <form x-data="hyva.formValidation($el, {fieldWrapperClassName: 'fld', messagesWrapperClassName: 'msg'})"></form>